Physical Therapy, Doctor of

 Once accepted into the program, a student progresses through the entire program without needing to reapply or take a graduate entrance exam, provided the student meets the program's academic and professional behavior standards.

 During the professional phase, students enroll in coursework specific to the physical therapy profession and complete 38 weeks of full-time clinical experiences.
-Students begin their clinical experiences in the spring of year four with DPT 5290 Skills Practicum (0-1 cr).
+Students begin their clinical experiences in the spring of year four with DPT 5290 Formation of Identity as a Physical Therapist (1 cr).

 Upon graduation, students must pass the National Physical Therapy Examination to obtain a license to practice physical therapy.